DMTF/Redfish-Tools/doc-generator/README.md

 # Redfish Documentation Generator

-Copyright 2016-2018 Distributed Management Task Force, Inc. All rights reserved.
+Copyright 2016-2020 Distributed Management Task Force, Inc. All rights reserved.

 ## About

-The `doc_generator.py` is a Python tool that parses a set of JSON schema files (typically the entire set for a version) and generates a Markdown document.
+The `doc_generator.py` is a Python tool that parses a set of JSON schema files (typically the entire set for a version) and generates a formatted documentation.

-Output is GitHub-flavored Markdown targeted for the [Slate API docs generator](https://github.com/tripit/slate).
+The default output is GitHub-flavored Markdown targeted for the [Slate API docs generator](https://github.com/tripit/slate).
+Other options include markdown tuned to the DMTF document publication process, HTML, "property index" documentation, and CSV.

 ## Installation